kgw220/I-Spy-Garbage/README.md

 The whole script for the first part is in the format of an R notebook, and in fact, this project is completed in R, instead of the more popular option of using Python (however, I did use the python packages of keras/tensorflow in my R file).
 A notebook was used to make it easy to follow along with each step.

 Please refer to either file regarding details for how the model is built, and all the required libraries/dependencies.
-The raw notebook file is named `recycleModelBuilding.Rmd`.
+Related files are in the `model` directory, and the raw notebook file is named `recycleModelBuilding.Rmd`.

 If you want to run the raw R notebook file itself, then you need to have installed R and, ideally RStudio, the main IDE for R. For the packages I call at the beginning, you will need to use the command `install.packages("PACKAGENAME")` first.

 For properly getting keras and tensorflow to run, following the instructions linked here: https://tensorflow.rstudio.com/install/.
 You also would need to follow the instructions linked here to get MLFlow to work, which relies on the python installation: https://cran.r-project.org/web/packages/mlflow/readme/README.html

 Note that the images used for training the CNN were refactored to fit my preference.
-I added the folders used for training and testing images based on how I changed the structure from kaggle, but the file paths in the model building file need to be updated with the folders.
+I added the folders used for training and testing images based on how I changed the structure from kaggle.

-For the second part, I use a couple R scripts alongside some copied assets from the model building phase, since I wanted to put them all in a single directory for ease of access when running the app.
+For the second part, all files are in the `app` directory.
+I use a couple R scripts alongside some copied assets from the model building phase, since I wanted to put them all in a single directory for ease of access when running the app.

-The script for the app is in the `app.R` file, again, with all the required libraries/dependencies at the start.
-Again, you may need to install the packages first if you for some reason needed to run the app yourself.
+The scripts for the app are in the `ui.R` file and `server.R` file (split up since this is how shiny apps are to be setup).
+Again, you may need to install the packages first if you wanted to run the app yourself.

+Reference the `requirements.txt` file to see the versions of all the major dependencies used in this project.
+Something may not work in updated versions (e.g. a function becoming legacy), and overall some things are very finniky - These are the versions that ended up working for me in the end.

 ## Future Work/Updates